ViridescentSniper/Viridescent-Sniper/README.md

 Limited Sniper For Roblox Snipes Big limiteds for 1 robux

-HOW TO USE IT. |  you need to download the file, after you download the file go to chrome://extensions then put on developer mode then drag it in from your files.
+HOW TO USE IT. |  you need to download the file, after you download the file extract it, after that go to chrome://extensions then put on developer mode then drag it in from your files.